madnuttah/unbound-docker/README.md

 *I prefer using a MACVLAN network configuration instead of a bridged or rather unsafe host network, but other network configurations will run as well.*

-Anyway, you can also spin up this container with the following command:
+Anyway, you can also spin up the container with the following command:

 ```console
 docker run --name madnuttah-unbound -d \